Police investigating racial harassment of NCAA women's basketball team in Idaho

 Members of the University of Utah women's team told police someone in a truck displaying a confederate flag yelled racial slurs and revved the engine in a menacing way as players and staff walked to dinner last Thursday.
 They say that same truck and a second were waiting as the team returned from dinner and followed them back to their hotel.

-Utah's team, and the women's team from the University of California, Irvine, were staying in the north Idaho town to participate in the basketball tournament in nearby Spokane, Washington.
+Utah's team, and the women's team from the University of California, Irvine, were staying in the north Idaho town to participate in the basketball tournament in nearby Spokane, Wash.

 "It was really upsetting," said Utah Head Coach Lynne Rogers.
 "And for our players and staff to not feel safe in an NCAA Tournament environment, that's messed up."